NBISweden/workshop-reproducible-research/docs/snakemake.md

 * The Snakemake documentation is available on [readthedocs](https://snakemake.readthedocs.io/en/stable/#).
 * Here is a great [tutorial](https://snakemake.readthedocs.io/en/stable/tutorial/tutorial.html#tutorial).
 * If you have questions, check out [stack overflow](https://stackoverflow.com/questions/tagged/snakemake).
-* To discuss with other users, there is a [Google group](https://groups.google.com/forum/#!forum/snakemake).

 # Set up
 This tutorial depends on files from the course Bitbucket repo.
 Take a look at the [intro](tutorial_intro.md) for instructions on how to set it up if you haven't done so already.
 Then open up a terminal and go to `reproducible_research_course/snakemake`.